 A fun way to create a lasting memory is to create a keepsake book.
-The book can either be a book of remembrance with family pictures or a memorial book with pictures of your husband’s prized possessions or things that remind you of him.
+The book can either be a book of remembrance with family pictures or a memorial book with pictures of your husband’s prized possessions.
+Or maybe even just a book of things that remind you of him.

 By taking a picture of special items that belonged to your husband, you can preserve the memory without the need to keep the actual item.
 You could create a memorial book with short blurbs describing what you know about the object or your special memory of it.
 Maybe even enlist friends and family to help write their own special memories regarding the object/picture.